shaniber/pathfinder_characters/Carobadanten.md

 			Half-elves receive Skill Focus as a bonus feat at 1st level.

 		Aura
-			Has as a particularly powerful Neutral (which is to say, no aura).
+			Has as a particularly powerful Neutral (which is to say, no) aura.

 		Bonus Spell Penetration (Outsiders) (2x)
 			Add +1 on caster level checks made to overcome the spell resistance of outsiders.

 		Death's Embrace
 			You heal damage instead of taking damage from channeled negative energy.
 If the channeled negative energy targets undead, you heal hit points just like undead in the area.

 		Elf Blood
 			Half-elves count as both elves and humans for any effect related to race.

 		Elven Immunities
 			Half-elves are immune to magic sleep effects and get a +2 racial saving throw bonus against enchantment spells and effects.

 		Keen Senses
 			Half-elves receive a +2 racial bonus on Perception checks.

 		Low-Light Vision
 			You can see x2 as far as humans in low illumination.
 Characters with low-light vision have eyes that are so sensitive to light that they can see twice as far as normal in dim light.
 Low-Light Vision is color vision.
 A spellcaster with low-light vision can read a scroll as long as even the tiniest candle flame is next to her as a source of light.
 Characters with low-light vision can see outdoors on a moonlit night as well as they can during the day.

 		Multitalented
 			Half-elves choose two favored classes at first level and gain +1 hit point or +1 skill point whenever they take a level in either one of those classes.

 		Orisons
 			You can prepare a number of orisons, or 0-level spells.
 These spells are cast like any other spells, but they are not expended when used and may be used again.

 		Spontaneous Casting
 			You can channel stored spell energy into healing spells that you did not prepare ahead of time.
 You can "lose" any prepared spell that is not an orison or domain spell in order to cast any cure spell of the same spell level or lower (a cure spell is any spell with "Cure" in its name).

 		Touch the Spirit World
+			..... .
 			With a touch, you can empower a weapon to affect incorporeal creatures.
 The weapon touched deals half damage to incorporeal creatures, or full damage if it is a magic weapon.
 This benefit lasts for 13 rounds.
 You can use this ability 6 times per day.

 		Ward Against Death
 			You can emit a 30-foot aura that wards against death for 13 rounds per day.
 Living creatures in this area are immune to death effects, energy drain, and effects that cause negative levels.
 This ward does not remove negative levels that a creature has already gained, but the negative levels have no effect while the creature is inside the warded area.
 These rounds do not need to be consecutive.

 MAGIC